unibas-tilics/tilics/topics2024.md

 ## Macejková.Miroslava:
   - The Power of Inheritance
-  - How does Quantum Computer works
+  - How does Quantum Computer work
-  - How does GPU work.
+  - How does GPU work
   - Neurons in CS
+  - Importance of adaptability

 ## Manaa.Salman: